adamjstevenson/adamjstevenson.github.io/_posts/2015-10-25-setting-up-dns-records-for-namecheap-with-github-pages.md

 ---
 layout: post
-title: Setting up DNS for a custom domain with Namecheap and GitHub Pages
+title: Setting up Dns for a Custom Domain with Namecheap and Github Pages
 category: tutorials
 ---